-Stability balls also known as exercise balls, Swiss balls or yoga balls are one of the best fitness tools you can own.
+Stability balls also are known as exercise balls, Swiss balls or yoga balls are one of the best fitness tools you can own.

 They are a great way to improve your fitness, balance, flexibility, and strength in the core.

-In fact research shows abs and core exercises done on a ball activates the core muscles 38% more than floor crunch, sit-ups, planks and push-ups.
+In fact, research shows abs and core exercises done on a ball activates the core muscles 38% more than floor crunch, sit-ups, planks, and push-ups.

 Needless to say, it’s a great way to supplement your bodyweight training and add challenges.